baronblk/guestbook-project/CLEANUP-SUMMARY.md

 ---

-**🏠 Das Coco de Mer Gästebuch-System ist jetzt vollständig professionell organisiert und dokumentiert! 🚀**
+**🏠 The Professional Guestbook System is now fully organized and documented! 🚀**